clokep/relapse/docs/usage/configuration/config_documentation.md

 about this feature [here](../../message_retention_policies.md).

 This setting has the following sub-options:
 * `default_policy`: Default retention policy.
-If set, Synapse will apply it to rooms that lack the 'm.room.retention' state event.
+If set, Relapse will apply it to rooms that lack the 'm.room.retention' state event.
 This option is further specified by the `min_lifetime` and `max_lifetime` sub-options associated with it.
-Note that the value of `min_lifetime` doesn't matter much because Synapse doesn't take it into account yet.
+Note that the value of `min_lifetime` doesn't matter much because Relapse doesn't take it into account yet.

 * `allowed_lifetime_min` and `allowed_lifetime_max`: Retention policy limits.
 If
-   set, and the state of a room contains a `m.room.retention` event in its state which contains a `min_lifetime` or a `max_lifetime` that's out of these bounds, Synapse will cap the room's policy to these limits when running purge jobs.
+   set, and the state of a room contains a `m.room.retention` event in its state which contains a `min_lifetime` or a `max_lifetime` that's out of these bounds, Relapse will cap the room's policy to these limits when running purge jobs.

 * `purge_jobs` and the associated `shortest_max_lifetime` and `longest_max_lifetime` sub-options:
    Server admins can define the settings of the background jobs purging the